mainlycricket/CSV_App_Docs/docs/app/auth.md

   - `role` field of `text` type with `Enums` set
   - any number of _organizational_ fields - column names can be user-decided but they must be of `text` type
 - Checkout the sample `login.csv` [here](https://github.com/mainlycricket/CSV_App/blob/main/data/login.csv)
+- The `authTable` field in `data/appConfig.json` should be the name of auth table from `schema.json` which satisfies the above mentioned constraints
+- The `orgFields` array should contain the column names choosen as _organizational_ fields in the `authTable`

 :::danger[Note]
-The username, password and role must be named as it is
+In auth CSV table, the username, password and role fields must be named as it is
 :::

 :::tip
 The organizational fields can be used to identify organzation, sub-organization, departments, sub-departments and so on
 :::

-- The `authTable` field in `data/appConfig.json` should be the name of auth table from `schema.json` which satisfies the above mentioned constraints
-- The `orgFields` array should contain the column names choosen as _organizational_ fields in the `authTable`

 ### Register Route